- Campus Health Services: Women's Clinic

 Cleveland Rape Crisis Center provides specialized services for survivors of rape, sexual abuse, and sex trafficking at no cost to the survivor.
-Anyone can text or call our 24-Hour hotline for support and information at (216) 619-6192, chat online, or call the main office at (216) 619-6194 for more information.
-We are also available on campus if face-to-face support is preferred.
+Anyone can text or call our 24-Hour hotline for support and information at 216.619.6192, chat online, or call the main office at 216.619.6194 for more information.
+We will also available be on campus on Mondays in the Mather Center if face-to-face support is preferred.

 - Circle of 6 Phone App

 - National Domestic Violence Hotline: 1.800.799.7233 (24 hours)